-KEY CHARACTERISTICS: Leaves heart-shaped; flowers bright purplish red, pea-shaped appear before leaves; fruit a small reddish pod.
+KEY CHARACTERISTICS: Leaves heart-shaped; flowers bright purplish red, pea-shaped; fruit a small reddish pod.

-WOOD: Heavy, hard, not strong, close-grained, rich dark brown tinged with red.
+Wood: Heavy, hard, not strong, close-grained, rich dark brown tinged with red.

-USES: Wood of no' commercial value.
-The tree is widely planted as an ornamental.
+USES: Wood of no commercial value.
+The tree makes an attractive ornamental.

-DISTRIBUTION: Found on fertile well drained soils on hillsides and in valleys throughout the State in the Piedmont, less so in the mountains and rare in the coastal plain.
+DISTRIBUTION: Found on fertile well drained soils on hillsides and in valleys throughout the state in the piedmont, less so in the mountains and rare in the coastal plain.